Tips for Student Retention

 When parents see that their children are learning to play, the last thing, they will want to cut out is piano lessons.
 Take the time to find repertoire that fits each individual student.

-See the post Practice makes progress
+See the post Practice Makes Progress

 Assign music that makes your students sound and feel like winners.